 - Tap and drag the knob up or down. - Tap the knob to select it, and then use the data dial or -/+ buttons to adjust the value. - Double-tap the knob to show it in a larger screen.
-Alternatively, press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) when the knob is selected.
+Alternatively, press the data dial, or the center cursor or Enter (MPC X), when the knob is selected.